Top 10 Healthiest Cooking Oils According to a Nutritionist in 2025

 4. Olive Oil

-We’ve already discussed how extra-virgin olive oil is one of the healthiest cooking oils, but its refined counterpart is also a great choice due to its nutritional value and the way it transforms food.
-Rich in monounsaturated fats, particularly oleic acid, this superfood supports heart health and may reduce inflammation.
-According to UC Davis Health, olive oil may also protect the body from harmful chemicals linked to cancer.
+We’ve already discussed how extra-virgin olive oil is one of the healthiest cooking oils, but its refined counterpart is also a strong choice.
+Rich in monounsaturated fats, particularly oleic acid, this oil has been linked with heart health and may help support a balanced inflammatory response.
+UC Davis Health notes that olive oil contains compounds being studied for their potential protective effects against certain harmful substances in the body.

-With a moderate smoke point of 410 degrees Fahrenheit, it doesn’t break down easily under heat.
-That, together with its strong oxidative stability, makes it one of the most healthy cooking oils to use for sautéing, roasting or even baking.
+With a moderate smoke point of about 410 degrees Fahrenheit, it holds up well under heat.
+Combined with its oxidative stability, this makes it one of the most healthy cooking oils to use for sautéing, roasting or baking.

 Aside from being one of the healthiest cooking oils, what sets olive oil apart is how it enhances the flavor of whatever it touches.
 Its slightly fruity, peppery notes add depth to dishes without overpowering them.
 Whether you're drizzling it over Mediterranean roast vegetables, swirling it into easy pasta recipes or even using it as a mayonnaise substitute to make a light salad dressing, olive oil brings a richness that elevates a wide variety of meals.